Consultant Specialists of BC in the News

 The group of specialists stated in the letter that the new crown epidemic has brought more and more challenges, which have hindered their work.
 One of the challenges is the overcrowding of the "Urgent Primary Care Center (UPCC)" and emergency departments. patients, are unable to schedule specialist visits immediately, and the entire healthcare system is on the brink of collapse, yet not enough is being done to improve specialist patient access or shorten waiting times.

-Nous sommes démoralisés » disent des spécialistes au ministre de la Santé de la C.-B.
+Nous sommes démoralisés » disent des spécialistes au ministre de la Santé de la B.C.

 Vingt-six médecins spécialistes de la santé de la Colombie-Britannique ont envoyé une lettre ouverte au ministre de la Santé, Adrian Dix, pour lui demander une rencontre afin de discuter de l'état inquiétant des soins spécialisés dans la province.